-In August 1998, NRC published Draft Regulatory Guide DG-4006, "Demonstrating Compliance with the Radiological Criteria for License Termination," for interim use and comment.
-This document supercedes a working draft of the RegGuide, which was published in August 1994 as NUREG-1500.
-DG-4006 addresses the release from regulatory control of buildings and soil but does not pertain to the release of contaminated equipment.

-It describes methodologies that may be used by licensees and others to comply with the License Termination Rule.
+This document superceded a working draft of the RegGuide, which was published in August 1994 as NUREG-1500.
+DG-4006 addressed the release from regulatory control of buildings and soil but did not pertain to the release of contaminated equipment.
+It described methodologies that may be used by licensees and others to comply with the License Termination Rule.
 These regulatory positions are:

-- Dose Modeling This regulatory position provides methods acceptable to NRC for demonstrating compliance with the dose criteria in the License Termination Rule.
+- Dose Modeling Provides methods acceptable to NRC for demonstrating compliance with the dose criteria in the License Termination Rule.
 In particular, it addresses dose modeling methods to relate concentrations of residual radioactivity to dose to the average member of the critical group in order to demonstrate the dose criterion in the License Termination Rule have been met.
-It references NUREG -1549, which provides an acceptable methodology for calculating doses. - Methods for Conducting Final Status Surveys This regulatory position provides guidance on methods acceptable to NRC for conducting final radiation surveys for buildings and soil prior to terminating the license.
-It references the MARSSIM, NUREG 1505, and NUREG 1507 as acceptable methods for conducting final status surveys. - ALARA analysis This regulatory position provides guidance on methods acceptable to NRC to demonstrate that residual radioactivity has been reduced to levels that are as low as is reasonably achievable (ALARA).
+It references NUREG -1549, which provides an acceptable methodology for calculating doses. - Methods for Conducting Final Status Surveys Provides guidance on methods acceptable to NRC for conducting final radiation surveys for buildings and soil prior to terminating the license.
+It references the MARSSIM, NUREG 1505, and NUREG 1507 as acceptable methods for conducting final status surveys. - ALARA analysis Provides guidance on methods acceptable to NRC to demonstrate that residual radioactivity has been reduced to levels that are as low as is reasonably achievable (ALARA).
 It also provides staff positions on acceptable methods to demonstrate that further reductions in residual radioactivity are not technically achievable, could result in net public or environmental harm or are prohibitively expensive.
-These demonstrations are necessary should a licensee request termination of its license under restricted use conditions. - License Termination under Restricted Conditions This regulatory position provides guidance on methods acceptable to NRC for terminating a license under restricted conditions, including establishing adequate institutional controls, demonstrating adequate financial assurance, and seeking public input on the proposed restrictions
+These demonstrations are necessary should a licensee request termination of its license under restricted use conditions. - License Termination under Restricted Conditions Provides guidance on methods acceptable to NRC for terminating a license under restricted conditions, including establishing adequate institutional controls, demonstrating adequate financial assurance, and seeking public input on the proposed restrictions